 Quick to Make

 They want cheese?
 You got it.
-Thanks to Milford Valley, I have a quick new solution that’s hearty and filling for an after-school snack.
+I have a quick new solution that’s hearty and filling for an after-school snack.
 Their new Stuffed Chicken Minis line bakes up in my toaster oven in about 25 minutes.
 That means I can pull them out to cool on a tray while I step up to the bus stop.
 When the kids walk back in the door… VOILA!!
-An after school snack that makes me Mom of the Year!
+An after-school snack that makes me Mom of the Year!

 See each of those compartments below in my clear tray?
 That’s a serving size!
 5 giant pieces filled with chicken, spices, cheeses and other items like ham (MOAR protein!) will really pack a punch against your child’s hunger pangs.
 The best thing is that there is ZERO sugar in our favorite flavor, the Chicken Cordon Bleu and it still packs 22g of protein in one serving!